Boxing for Beginners in Catford

 For generally healthy adults, beginners' boxing is not a dangerous activity.
 The perception of boxing as dangerous comes from watching professional fights, not from understanding how the sport is actually taught.

-SE6 and SE13 are proper South East London postcodes with a genuine connection to the area's sporting heritage.
+SE6 is a proper South East London postcode with a genuine connection to the area's sporting heritage.
 Boxing has roots here.
-This is not a gym parachuted into the area with no understanding of its community - Honour & Glory is part of the fabric of South East London boxing.
+Honour & Glory is part of the wider South East London boxing community and gives Catford beginners a clear route into coached training.

-Visit our Catford boxing page for more local information and directions.
+Visit our Catford boxing page for class choices, parking notes and directions.

 Beginners' Equipment: Keep It Simple